teambit/docs/docs/whybit/for-libs.md

 title: Bit for Libraries
 ---

-**Bit is the most powerful and scalable way to manage and publish components in your library**
+**Bit is a  powerful and scalable way to build, distribute and get adoption for components in your library**

 Shared libraries are a popular way to build and share components between teams and applications- to save time, prevent duplications and encourage consistency.